tarun-bisht/tarun-bisht.github.io/cv.md

 ### RESEARCH INTERESTS

 My research goal is to contribute to the advancements of AI.
-My research interest includes Machine Learning, Computer Vision, Speech Recognition, Generative AI, Self-Supervised learning in vision and speech understanding, which includes learning feature representations for images in a self-supervised manner, creating few shots classifiers and object detection systems, streaming end to end speech recognition system etc.
+My research interest includes Machine Learning, Computer Vision, Speech Recognition, Generative AI, Self-Supervised learning in vision and speech understanding, which includes learning feature representations for images in a self-supervised manner, creating few shots classifiers and object detection systems, signal processing and its application in physics, streaming end to end speech recognition system etc.

 ### EDUCATION